Frequently Asked Questions

 What are the best uses for Marble?

-This luxurious stone is best used in countertops, walls, fireplaces, floors, and in elegant bath, shower and hot tub enclosures.
+Marble excels in countertops, walls, fireplaces, floors, and luxurious bath, shower, and hot tub enclosures.

 What’s the best way to clean Marble countertops?

-Wipe well with a damp soft cloth and buff dry with a chamois once a week.
-For stains, use a non-abrasive cleaner, such as acetone, hydrogen peroxide or clear ammonia.
-Apply the cleaner with a clean cloth, and buff dry.
-Countertops can be polished using a Marble polish containing tin oxide.
+For weekly cleaning, wipe with a damp soft cloth and then buff dry with a chamois.
+For stains, non-abrasive cleaners such as acetone, hydrogen peroxide, or clear ammonia are suitable.
+Apply with a clean cloth and buff dry.
+Regular polishing can be done with a Marble polish that contains tin oxide.
+To learn more about caring for and cleaning your Marble, click on this link for detailed instructions and tips.

 Are there ways to protect my Marble?